What I would look for in a junior developer

 In those interviews I wasn’t looking for someone that had all the answers, I was looking for someone that I thought the team would enjoy working with and teaching.

-What I look for in a junior developer is passion.
-There has to be a fire in their belly and a genuine desire to learn about things that right now probably seem so unknowable.
+What I look for in a junior developer is a genuine desire to learn about things that right now seem so unknowable.

-Junior developers generally won’t have had too much interview experience, so I would not be looking for a candidate who maintains eye contact at all times and answers everything without first taking time to think.
+Junior developers generally won’t have had too much interview experience, so I would not be looking for a candidate who confidently answers things first time around.

 It is about honesty